jhalterman/expiringmap/README.md

 #### On Variable Expiration

-When variable expiration is disabled (default) put/remote operations are constant, whereas when it is enabled put/remove operations impose a cost of log(n).
+When variable expiration is disabled (default) put/remote operations are constant O(n), whereas when it is enabled put/remove operations impose a cost of O(log n).

 #### On Expiration Listeners